How do I get started?

 Getting started is just a mouse click (or phone call) away!
 Simply click HERE to fill out and submit an “intake” form, which is a request for services.

-During this interview, we will ask you for your child’s Social Security Number and insurance information (for both your child and the primary policy holder), which includes Medical Assistance and/or private insurance, if applicable.
+During this initial phone interview, we will ask you for your child’s Social Security Number and insurance information (for both your child and the primary policy holder), which includes Medical Assistance and/or private insurance, if applicable.
 At this time we will also schedule an initial in-person visit.
 In preparation for this office visit, please bring copies of all previous assessments (e.g., school records, medical reports, psychological or psychiatric evaluations) and contact information for your current family doctor.

 Your Questions Answered